Cloudzero/cloudzero-uca-tools/README.md

 ## Features
 * Transmit UCA data to CloudZero (using the CloudZero UCA API)
 * Generate UCA data
+* Convert raw data in CSV form to UCA JSON format

 ## prerequisites
 * Tested on MacOS, should probably run on Linux in general
 * Python 3.8 or newer
-* `pip` or your favorite method of installing packages from PyPi.
+* `pipx` or your favorite method of installing packages from PyPi.
 Have you considered [pipx](https://pypa.github.io/pipx/)?

 ## Installation
       $ pipx install cloudzero-uca-tools